Idehed/Greatskate-P1/README.md

 ## Images

-I used Unsplash to find my images.
+I used [Unsplash](https://unsplash.com/)  to find my images.
+Really easy website to use, loads of images you can choose from and it is free.

 ---